Trade marks, everything you need to know

 What is a trade mark?

 You should know that a trade mark is anything capable of being graphically represented, with the main purpose of distinguishing the goods and services of one business from those of another.
-In the context of marketing, a trade mark is an expectation, a promise, a relationship.
+In the context of marketing, it is an expectation, a promise, a relationship.
 Like a brand name, it is infused with audience relevance, competitive differentiation, sustainability, credibility, graphic potential, and personality – but there’s more to it.

 Trade marks are badges of origin, serving to identify and advertise their owners’ products and services in a competitive marketplace, guarantee consistent quality, and even indicate manufacturers’ acceptance of responsibility.